G7 countries condemn Myanmar crackdown on protesters | DW | 23.02.2021

 Protesters turned out again on Tuesday, although their numbers were smaller than the massive crowds seen during a general strike on Monday.

-The military says it seized power because the November elections were rigged to deliver a landslide victory to Suu Kyi's National League for Democracy — an allegation rejected by the country's election commission.
+The military has said it seized power because the November elections were rigged to deliver a landslide victory to Suu Kyi's National League for Democracy — an allegation rejected by the country's election commission.

 Meanwhile, Malaysia says it has deported 1,086 Myanmar nationals back to their homeland, despite a court order halting the move.